-Booking.com offers online travel reservations services under the brand name “Booking.com”, which is also the domain name of its websites.
+Booking.com offers online travel reservation services under the brand name “Booking.com”, which is also the domain name of its websites.
 In 2011 and 2012, Booking.com filed several applications with the United States Patent and Trademark Office (USPTO) to register certain marks containing the term BOOKING.COM.
 USPTO rejected its applications, as it determined that BOOKING.COM generically refers to online hotel reservation services.
 According to USPTO, BOOKING is a generic term for hotel reservation services, the top-level domain .COM refers to a commercial website, and the combination of the two does not change the fact that it is a generic mark.

 Under federal trademark laws, generic marks are ineligible for federal trademark protection.

 The Lanham Act, enacted in 1946, provides federal statutory protection for trademarks.
 It also establishes a system of federal trademark registration.
-The owner of a federally registered trademark enjoys “valuable benefits”, including a presumption that the mark is valid.
+The owner of a federally registered trademark enjoys “valuable benefits,” including a presumption that the mark is valid.
 As one of the requirements for federal trademark registration, a mark must be distinctive.
 Distinctiveness may be expressed on an increasing scale: (1) generic; (2) descriptive; (3) suggestive; (4) arbitrary; or (5) fanciful.
 The higher the number, the more distinctive and the stronger the mark is (meaning it will obtain more protection under federal trademark laws).

 The most distinctive marks are arbitrary marks, fanciful marks or suggestive marks.
-Arbitrary marks are marks that have no relation to the underlying product, e.g. APPLE for computers.
-Fanciful marks are marks that had no meaning before it was adopted, e.g. KODAK film.
-Suggestive marks are marks that contain wording that hint at the products or services — the consumers need to imagine or think to understand what the nature of the underlying product or services might be, e.g. TIDE for laundry detergent.
+Arbitrary marks are marks that have no relation to the underlying product, e.g., APPLE for computers.
+Fanciful marks are marks that had no meaning before it was adopted, e.g., KODAK film.
+Suggestive marks are marks that contain wording that hint at the products or services — the consumers need to imagine or think to understand what the nature of the underlying product or services might be, e.g., TIDE for laundry detergent.

 Descriptive marks are weaker marks.
-They are marks that that describe one or more characteristics of the products or services.
-Descriptive marks are eligible for federal registration, if they acquire secondary meaning, or in other words, if they achieve significance “in the minds of the public” as identifying the applicant’s goods or services.
+They are marks that describe one or more characteristics of the products or services.
+Descriptive marks are eligible for federal registration if they acquire secondary meaning, or in other words, if they achieve significance “in the minds of the public” as identifying the applicant’s goods or services.

 At the lowest end of the distinctiveness scale are the generic marks.
 Generic marks are ineligible for federal trademark registration.
-Generic marks only refer to the name of the product or services itself, e.g. WINE for wine, LAW FIRM for a law firm.
+Generic marks only refer to the name of the product or services itself, e.g., WINE for wine, LAW FIRM for a law firm.
 As such, they are incapable of distinguishing a company’s products or services from the goods or services of others and therefore are ineligible for federal registration.
 Further, generic marks are not protected by federal trademark laws so that other people can use generic words to describe their products or services.

 Lower courts determined that BOOKING.COM is not generic and eligible for registration.

 On April 15, 2016, Booking.com challenged the denial of its registration of the trademarks in the United States District Court for the Eastern District of Virginia.
 The District Court sided with Booking.com.
 Specifically, the court determined that BOOKING.COM is not a generic mark.
 Instead, it is a descriptive mark.
 As discussed above, descriptive marks are marks that describe the products or services.
-They are eligible for federal registration, if consumers can readily perceive them to identify specific brands.
+They are eligible for federal registration if consumers can readily perceive them to identify specific brands.
 According to the District Court, Booking.com offered sufficient evidence that consumers consider BOOKING.COM a brand name rather than a common name for online hotel reservation services.
 As such, the court decided that BOOKING.COM can be registered as a descriptive mark.